arafat-ar13/Kivy-Weather-App/README.md

 ## Latest feature

-Settings page to toggle between units
+* Settings page to toggle between units

-## Upcoming features

 * The app takes a few seconds (2-3s) to make the API calls to fetch weather data when the "Enter" button is pressed.
 This surely gives an impression that the app has frozen.
-To improve on this, a "Loading Screen" is currently in the works
+To improve on this, a "Loading Screen" is recently implemented

+## Upcoming features

 * To make the app more fully-featured, a "Favorite Places" feature is also on the list of upcoming features.
 Users will be able to:
   * Add the current city that they are viewing to their favorites